powerhousepro69/videoinfox/readme.md

  <br />

 Videoinfox runs a dependency check at startup.
-If any dependencies are Not Found, the script will exit.
+If any dependencies are not found, the script will exit.

 Any missing dependencies will be displayed.